HobnobMancer/pyrewton/README.md

 ## Create a comprehensive CAZome database

-Compile predicted CAZyme classifications from CAZyme classifiers and canconical CAZyme classifications from CAZy into a single, shareable, local SQLite3 database using the `build_cazome_db` subcommand.
+Compile predicted CAZyme classifications from CAZyme classifiers and canconical CAZyme classifications from CAZy into a single, shareable, local SQLite3 database using the `compile_cazome_db` subcommand.

 To specify which CAZyme classifers are used, a config YAML file is provided to `pyrewton`.
 This YAML file is keyed by the names of the tools, and under each tool name are tool additional keys:
 * `version:` the version number of the tool